The demand for people who ‘sit’ for free in exchange for accommodation is at an all-time high as world-wide, people leave home in droves.

-Not only do home owners and renters need sitters to keep things running smoothly on the home front in their absence, due to the surge in pet ownership over recent years, a higher proportion than previously are in search people to live-in and care for newly acquired pets.
+Not only do home owners and renters need house sitters to keep things running smoothly on the home front in their absence.
+A surge in pet ownership over recent years means a higher proportion than previously have newly acquired ‘pandemic pets’ to be cared for.

-Therefore it is more important than ever that those in search of house and pet sitters know how-to attract the best candidates for their house sitting job.
+Therefore it is more important than ever that those in search of house and pet sitters know how-to attract good candidates.
 There are several steps in the process of securing a sitter who is a good match for your needs.
-The first five steps are especially important to avert any unwanted surprises.

 TIP 1: Register with a House Sitting Website

 Often people wonder if they can get away without joining a house sitting website and instead, find someone through word of mouth or on Facebook groups.